-Individuals who’ve begun to explore the job market realize how important it is to obtain a well-rounded, diversified education.
-Perhaps this is why so many students opt for a degree program centered in general or liberal studies.
-Both paths provide an excellent education that produces graduates with a deep understanding of social issues and the arts and sciences.
+People entering the job market quickly realize the value of a well-rounded and diverse education.
+This is why many students choose degree programs in general or liberal studies.
+These paths offer a broad education, equipping graduates with a strong grasp of social issues and the arts and sciences.

 General Studies